HIIT Vs Running: Which One Should You Do For The Best Fitness Results?

 The recovery periods allow you to push your body harder and elevate your heart rate to near-maximal levels during the intense intervals more than is possible during steady-state exercise.

-Because the recovery bouts between the high-intensity intervals are short, your heart rate stays elevated throughout a HIIT workout, even though your pace and intensity will change.
+Because the recovery bouts between the high-intensity intervals are a short amount of time, your heart rate stays elevated throughout a HIIT workout, even though your pace and intensity will change.

-This allows you to burn a lot of calories and improve both your anaerobic and aerobic fitness.
+This allows you to burn a lot of calories and improve both your anaerobic and aerobic fitness levels.

 If you are not getting your heart rate up to at least 85% of your age-predicted maximum heart rate, then you will not be capitalizing on the effectiveness of HIIT workouts.